jzfchen/blog/content/blog/Intro.md

 ![Ancient Rome does live rent free though](/images/intro_1.png)

-Sometimes these thoughts are profound (or I like to think).
+Sometimes these thoughts are profound (or so I like to think).

 Most of the time they are not.